redivis/k-anonymity/README.md

 ## Methodology
 This tool implements a standard [cost-distance algorithm](https://desktop.arcgis.com/en/arcmap/10.3/tools/spatial-analyst-toolbox/how-the-cost-distance-tools-work.htm) to efficiently compute the area within a particular travel time from the nearest facility, utilizing geospatial and road network information from OpenStreetMap.
 It then overlays this coverage area with rasterized population density data from WorldPop to compute the percentage of the region's population that is within this coverage area.

-Road speed estimates were determined by either the `max_speed` attribute present in the OSM data, or, when missing, by the [road's classification](https://wiki.openstreetmap.org/wiki/Key:highway), as follows in kilometers per hour:
+If the setting "Use OSM road speeds" is turned on (the default), road speeds will first be based on the value for the `max_speed` attribute on the OSM data.
+However, this attribute is not always present - in these cases, or when the "Use OSM road speeds" setting is off, speed will be determined by the [road's classification](https://wiki.openstreetmap.org/wiki/Key:highway), as follows in kilometers per hour:
 - trunk, motorway: 110 kph
 - primary: 100 kph
 - secondary: 80 kph